 Every year, Le Chef interviews Michelin three- and two-star chefs from around the world to find out who they believe are the world's top chefs.
 They rate one another on the exceptional cuisine they create and restaurant experiences they offer, resulting in a list of the 100 best chefs in the world.

-Here, we provide a look at the best chefs in the world as well as their restaurants, sample signature dishes and some haute cuisine recipes you can recreate at home.
+These are the best chefs in the world, as well as their restaurants, sample signature dishes and some haute cuisine recipes you can recreate at home.

 Restaurant: Hajime Restaurant Gastronomique

 Signature Dish: Chikyu (shown), "Planet Earth" in Japanese, includes 110 different ingredients to represent land and sea

 Born in Osaka, Japan, in 1972, Hajme Yoneda actually began his career as an engineer, working to save money to attend Osaka's culinary academy.

 Training at restaurants in his home city and Kobe, he earned his first Michelin stars (three of them!) in 2010, helming a French-style restaurant.
 When he chose to ditch the French cuisine and cook his own style, he lost two Michelin stars.
 But he persevered and, in 2018, once again received the coveted three stars.